3 ways to optimize any Windows Autopilot scenario

 3 ways to optimize any Windows Autopilot scenario.

-Enable Windows Autopilot Enrollment Status Page (ESP) and add five or less applications assigned to devices to the ESP block list.
+Enable Windows Enrollment Status Page (ESP) and add five or less applications assigned to devices to the ESP block list.

-The Enrollment Status Page (ESP) displays the provisioning status to people enrolling Windows devices and signing in for the first time.
+The Windows Enrollment Status Page (ESP) displays the provisioning status to people enrolling Windows devices and signing in for the first time.
 You can configure the ESP to block device use until all required policies and applications are installed.

-Device users follow the ESP process to track how far along their device is in the setup process.
+Device users can follow the Windows Enrollment Status Page (ESP) process to track how far their device is in the setup process.

 My recommended list consists of these few applications:

-- Windows Desired State Configuration (DSC) application package(s)
+• Windows Desired State Configuration (DSC) application package(s).

-You might need more apps for your scenario, but please keep as many apps as possible out of the ESP block list, and let the user get to the Desktop and be productive.
+You might need more apps for your scenario, but please keep as many apps as possible out of the Windows Enrollment Status Page (ESP) block list, and let the user get to the Desktop and be productive.

-Limiting the applications in the ESP block list can help you reduce the ESP duration, avoid the ESP timeout, and improve the user experience and satisfaction during the Windows Autopilot provisioning process.
+Limiting the applications in the Windows Enrollment Status Page (ESP) block list can help you reduce the Windows Enrollment Status Page (ESP) duration, avoid the pesky timeouts, and improve the user experience and satisfaction during the Windows Autopilot provisioning process.
 You should only include the applications that are essential for the user to perform their work tasks, and exclude the applications that are not critical, optional, or personal.

-Assign a Desired State Configuration (DSC) package to all devices.
+Assign a Desired State Configuration (DSC) package to all devices

-Adding a Desired State Configuration (DSC) package to your Windows device allows you to define and apply a consistent configuration to your Windows devices.
+Adding a Desired State Configuration (DSC) package to your Windows devices allows you to define and apply a consistent configuration to your Windows devices.
 You can use DSC to configure settings such as registry values, files and folders, services, roles, and features, and more.

-There as several ways to achieve a Windows desired state configuration baseline and several approaches.
 A DSC should be built upon the requirement to provide a default configuration baseline, or a desired state configuration, and is not stop the end user to install a previously removed app or circumvent a desired setting.
 The DSC should be purely to allow device administrators to provide a default baseline, or corporate baseline, to the end user as part of Windows Autopilot scenarios.

 Why You Should Add a DSC Package to Your Devices